Slamy/Wiki_MiSTer/RTC-board.md

 ![photo](pictures/rtc_inside.jpg)

+## Assembling notes
+* If through hole battery holder is used, you need to cut all its plastic pins and make sure the holder is fully seated on board without gaps.
+Otherwise it may touch the I/O board and make short circuit.
+* For through hole holder, make sure you cut the pins as short as possible so it won't protrude under the board which can make short circuit.
+* The board has the hole on opposite side of connector.
+Use a plastic(or other non-conductive) screw to make a leg and prevent the board bend and touch the main board.
+* SMD holder (left picture) is preferable as it's more slim.

 ## Usage notes
 To get real time saved, simply connect MiSTer to internet and let it run for around 15 minutes.